Connect with others who understand.

 When you think of your kidneys, you probably think of them as filters.
 One of their main jobs is to filter and remove extra fluid and waste products from your blood.
 However, the kidneys also play important roles in:

-• Making new RBCs
+• Making new red blood cells

-• Controlling your blood pressure levels
+• Controlling blood pressure

-• Balancing calcium and other mineral levels
+• Balancing calcium and other minerals

-• Keeping your bones healthy
+• Keeping bones healthy

 • Removing extra fluid and toxins from the body